The Undergraduate Research Incentive Program (URIP) is an opportunity for undergraduate students to participate in research with a faculty member.

 - engage and recruit top undergraduate students to their research program

 - extend their research funding and productivity.

-Faculty/departments will be responsible for recruiting qualified students for the program and submitting an application form with a brief project description to: Debbie Raposa, Dion 319B, ext.
-8387.
+Faculty/departments will be responsible for recruiting qualified students for the program and submitting the URIP Application (PDF) with a brief project description.

 Student responsibilities are to: